iiitdwd-exams/certificates/README.md

 7. `toml`: It is used to maintain a configuration file
 8. `click`: It is used to define command line options and arguments.

-In addition, this script requires LibreOffice (or OpenOffice) to be installed as it uses the application `soffice` to convert Microsoft Word `.docx` file to PDF file.
-The path to `soffice` is hardcoded in the script and must be changed appropriately.
-The script checks for the existence of `soffice` at the start and aborts if it is not found at the defined path.

 # Installation
 Follow these steps:

 1. Create a separate directory for the script and within that directory, create a virtual environment using Python 3.12+ and activate it.
-2. You must have either `uv` or `pip-tools` to manage package installation and updation.
+2. Use `uv` or `pip-tools` to manage package installation and updation.
 Install one of them `uv` or `pip-tools`.
 The best way is to use `pipx` to install them in their separate virtual environments and make them available to all projects.
 3. Clone the Github repository `git clone https://github.com/satish-annigeri/certificates.git`.
 4. Create `requirements.txt` using `uv` or `pip-compile` (`uv pip compile requirements.in -o requirements.txt` or `pip-compile requirements.in -o requirements.txt`)
 5. Install required packages using `uv` or `pi-sync`. (`uv pip sync requirements.txt` or `pip-sync requirements.txt`)